 Full Fact is a registered charity.
-We do not receive government funding, and rely on donations from individuals, charitable trusts, and corporate supporters.
+We rely on donations from individuals, charitable trusts, and corporate supporters.
 We also earn money from running statistical masterclasses, and from our trading company, Full Fact Services.
 Click here to find out more about what we can offer your company.
 All donations greater than £5,000 are listed on our website, and no single source represents more than 15% of our income.

 You can see our full list of funders on our funding page.

 We have a cross party board of Trustees with the three big political parties represented.
 They have extensive experience in politics and journalism.
 As a charity, it’s the law that we aren’t allowed to take political sides.

 The Board does not have any control over day-to-day editorial decisions.
 These are the responsibility of the Director.

 We monitor the claims being made and the ones we’re factchecking on a weekly basis, to ensure we maintain balance.